-- Go over a small area and then rinse the sponge completely
+2. Go over a small area and then rinse the sponge completely.

 - You are responsible for your clay.
 You may recycle your own trimmings and such.
 112 clay can be pugged.
 Please see Joe or Trudy to pug your 112 clay.

 - Be sure to clean the bottoms of all your pots.
-Wax is not provided by the studio.
+Wax is not provided by the studio, however, a container near the glazing area marked Wax Brushes is provided.
 Please purchase some if you choose to use it.
 Glaze over runs will require you to either clean the shelf or replace it, if it cannot be made right.

-- Do not use any type of adhesive (glue) on pieces that are going in the kiln.
+- Do not use any type of adhesive (Glue) on pieces that are going into the kiln!

 - Limited underglazes are provided by the studio.

-- Try not to scrape the sides or bottom of the glaze bucket with the drill.
+1. Try to not scrape the sides or bottom of the glaze bucket with the drill.
 It will leave plastic bits in the glaze.

-- Do not scrape glaze from pots or sand pots unless you are over a bucket or water or wet towel
+3. Do not scrape dry glaze from pots or sand pots unless you are over a bucket of water or wet towel.

-- Make certain that you completely rinse all glaze off any mixing device (Drill miser, spatula, whisk, etc.)
+4. Make certain that you completely rinse all glaze off any mixing device (Drill, mixer, spatula, whisk, etc)

-- Always cover glaze buckets when you are not using them even if you plan to use the glaze again.
+5. Always cover glaze buckets when you are not using them, even if you plan to use the glaze again.